When you’re a new CEO, you might want to shake things up. It might not be necessary.

 Beyond this, gaining familiarity with culture may take you more time than you feel you have.

 Therefore, here’s something that you can do.
 Right in the very beginning of your new role, understand whether your senior leadership is causing you to waste time and energy.
 Look for things that you don’t need to be doing.
-The Harvard Business Review identified this waste as a critical factor in CEO success after it studied 7000 of its readers.
+This waste was identified as a critical factor in CEO success by the Harvard Business Review, after it studied 7000 of its readers.

 My point is: If you’re always distracted by non-essentials, then it’s a red flag that your leadership team may require intervention.